darren1998s/darren1998s.github.io/DS_files/CO2_Tides.md

 This indicated that for every 1% increase in `Humidity`, it would result in an average increase of 0.534ppm in $$CO_2$$ level and that the $$CO_2$$ level would be 11.046ppm higher during high tide than low tide on average, assuming the same relative humidity.

 This positive correlation between `Humidity` and $$CO_2$$ level may be because humidity is indicative of the amount of water that has evaporated from the nearby water sources.
 A higher humidity will result in less water to contain dissolved $$CO_2$$, which in turn increases the amount of dissolved $$CO_2$$ being released into the air.

+The correlation between tide types and $$CO_2$$ level suggests that the water body at Labrador Nature Reserve Coastal Trail is a carbon source.
+This is in line with data provided by observatories that analyse temperature of water bodies around the globe.
+Warm water acts as a carbon source and cold-water acts as a carbon sink.
+Singapore, situated along the equator, is naturally surrounded by warm water.
+During high tide, warm water flows throughout the Malayan Peninsula and there will be a surge in the amount of carbon sources at Labrador Nature Reserve Coastal Trail, causing a rise in $$CO_2$$ levels.

+# Conclusion

+Our study suggested that tide types are significant in influencing $$CO_2$$ levels at Labrador Nature Reserve.
+This is attributed to the waters surrounding Singapore being carbon sources.
+Hence, high water levels (high tide) contributed to a rise in $$CO_2$$ levels and low water levels (low tide) contributed to a decrease in $$CO_2$$ levels.
+Furthermore, relative humidity was found to be positively correlated with atmospheric $$CO_2$$ levels.
+Overall, this study is a promising springboard for more comprehensive research on the indirect and direct influence of tidal waves on carbon emission at coastal areas.
+Coupled with other studieds, meaningful insights can be revealed for the conservation of coastal areas.

+# Areas of Improvement

+Our final model only had an $$R^2$$ value of 0.329, suggsting that only 32.9% of the observed variances seen in $$CO_2$$ is explained by the model and the other 67.1% are unexplained.
+In order to improve the $R^2$ values, known variable that affect $$CO_2$$ such as water temperature, dissolved $$CO_2$$ and salinity could have been measured to obtain a model with more explanatory power.
+A linear mixed effect model could also have been conducted to account for the pseudo-replication as the same route was taken for all measurements, just at different times.

+Moreover, $$CO_2$$ levels could have been measured at East Coast Park so that accurate water levels could have been used as a continuous explanatory response variable.
+This would allow for a greater understanding of the relationship between $$CO_2$$ levels, tidal levels and relative humidity.